 Get on board from the left-hand side of the trike.
-The pilot should step over the lower strut while holding the front strut with the left hand.
+The pilot should place his heel on the right pedal while holding the front strut with the left hand and resting his right hand on the articulation of the upper arch.
 The reverse operation is recommended to exit the trike.